 In order to run your company in a successful manner, it is vital that you as the boss know the basic differences that exist between bonus, incentive, Pay Commission and split share.
-These terms are often used interchangeably, but that should not be done at any cost.
+These terms often used interchangeably, but that should not be done at any cost.

 Difference Between Bonus and Incentive:

-In the former people have no reward promised to them at the onset, they simply let their conscious be their guide and do their best because they want the company to succeed.
+In the former people have no reward promised to them at the onset, they simply let their conscious their guide and do their best because they want the company to succeed.

 2. A bonus usually comes as a surprise, an incentive has no surprise element:

-On the other hand, once the employees have successfully completed the task which had been entrusted to them, they naturally look forward to receiving the reward which had been offered to them as an incentive to do their work well.
+On the other hand, once the employees have successfully completed the task which entrusts to them, they naturally look forward to receiving the reward which offers them an incentive to do their work well.

-Loosely speaking, the incentive serves as a bribe of sorts which are usually given to children when parents want them to complete some tough or disliked task.
+Loosely speaking, the incentive serves as a bribe of sorts which usually gives to children when parents want them to complete some tough or disliked task.

-An incentive on the other hand is guaranteed to the employees if they complete the task.
-An incentive once promised has to be given to the workers, who have worked tirelessly keeping the incentive constantly in their mind.
+An incentive, on the other hand, guarantees to the employees if they complete the task.
+An incentive once the promise gives to the workers, who work tirelessly keeping the incentive constantly in their mind.

 This gift could be in the form of a paid vacation, some gift coupons or even some other kind of present.
 Sometimes this incentive does not come in the form of something concrete.

 5. An incentive has no bearing on future projects:

-A bonus is something when once given, encourages the employees to work better in the next project.
+A bonus is something when once gives, encourages the employees to work better in the next project.
 If for example after giving your 100% in this project and receiving a bonus for your efforts, you will naturally work in the same manner for your next project, silently hoping in your mind that once again if the profits are good then the boss might decide to give everyone another bonus as a reward.

 6. An incentive may be in the form of a bonus but a bonus is not an incentive:

-This is primarily owing to the fact that an incentive is forward looking and encourages the employees to perform a given task well, where as a bonus is something which is only handed out once a task has been fulfilled and the boss thinks that individuals have outdone themselves.
+This is primarily owing to the fact that an incentive is forward-looking and encourages the employees to perform a given task well, whereas a bonus is something which only hands out once a task fulfills and the boss thinks that individuals have outdone themselves.

 Difference Between Bonus and Commission:

-The main similarity between bonus and commission is that both are paid on the completion of a task as well as both are given most often in the form of money.
+The main similarity between bonus and commission is that both paid on the completion of a task as well as both given most often in the form of money.
 Given here are the chief differences between the two.

 It is obvious that no company can afford to hand out bonuses on a monthly basis.
 If a company bonus were to constantly hand out bonuses to the employees, then the organization would not be able to survive long as they would never be able to make investments in other important fields.

-Generally, most employees get a equal amount as a bonus.
-This is unless the bonuses have been distributed on the commission basis of how many years an individual has served in a company or on the basis of an individual’s pay for performance.
+Generally, most employees get an equal amount as a bonus.
+This is unless the bonuses have distributed on the commission basis of how many years an individual has served in a company or on the basis of an individual’s pay for performance.
 Very often to keep things fair and avoid a lot of chaos, companies prefer to maintain equality.

-As opposed to this, the percentage of the sales which an individual gets as sales commission cannot be solely decided upon by the management of the company.
+As opposed to this, the percentage of the sales which an individual gets as a sales commission cannot be solely decided upon by the management of the company.
 Both parties ought to sit down together and then come to a conclusion after a fair bit of negotiation.

-A bonus is not the individual’s only commission earned and it just comes in as something extra, with gratitude from the company.
+A bonus not the individual’s only commission earned and it just comes in as something extra, with gratitude from the company.